 - The methodological and conceptual approach undertaken in the postgraduate thesis

 The decision of the judges will be final.
-The winner will be announced at the 2022 InASA biennial conference.
+The winner will be announced at the 2024 InASA biennial conference.
+The winner may be invited as a judge for the next Lyndall Ryan Thesis Prize.

 - Applicants must return the attached nomination form;